Missions of the United States Coast Guard: International

-United StatesSee National Ice CenterInternationalSee International Ice PatrolIcebergs off the Grand Banks have always posed a problem for shipping.
+Icebergs off the Grand Banks have always posed a problem for shipping.
 In 1833, the Lady of the Lake struck an iceberg and sank with the loss of 70 lives.
 Between 1882 and 1890, four more cargo vessels were sunk and 40 more damaged.

 Following the sinking of the RMS Titanic in April 1912, an international conference of major Atlantic maritime powers agreed to fund USCG patrols to locate and report icebergs in the North Atlantic, in particular off the Grand Banks.
 The International Ice Patrol was founded as a result of this conference.